eashanhatti/peridot/README.md

 * **Layout Polymorphism**.
 Staging combined with dependent types does allow for some control over memory layout if types are treated as representations, but I'd like for it to be more fine-grained
 * **Multiple Memory Management Options**.
 I probably won't go with tracing GC, multiple memory management options are very nice to have in a systems language

-Current work is in increasing the elaborator's performance and implementing dependent records.
-Staging and pattern matching are next on the list of things to implement.\
 Current Roadmap:
 - [ ] Core language
     - [ ] Language